School Garden Classrooms

 - participation by local area chefs

-- a well-trained teaching faculty
+- a trained teaching faculty with a proven curriculum

 - a network of school garden projects throughout the city to provide ongoing support